awsdocs/amazon-connect-admin-guide/doc_source/concepts-telephony.md

 DID numbers offer you the ability to present a local calling line identification when placing outbound calls, and a local presence to inbound callers\.
 This can be very useful to increase the likelihood outbound and queued callback calls get answered by your customers\.
 It can also show a customer that you are local to their area, and provide a cheaper inbound route than a long\-distance call if you don't publish a toll\-free number\.

 Because DID numbers are threaded to single carrier, Amazon Connect doesn't offer carrier redundancy for DID numbers\.
-We do offer link redundancy across multiple Availability Zones , so in the event of a link failure that carrier still has facilities available in another location to deliver calls\.
+We do offer link redundancy across multiple Availability Zones, so in the event of a link failure that carrier still has facilities available in another location to deliver calls\.
 DID numbers also have a capacity limitation on how many calls a single number can accommodate, and this number does vary by Region\.
 It is important to work with your AWS account team to ensure you are properly enabled with the right type of DID numbers if you plan on using DID numbers as your primary inbound channel, and have an expectation of over 100 concurrent calls per number\.

 DID numbers are less expensive than toll\-free numbers, but don't have the redundancy and broad geographical coverage of a toll\-free number\.
 The ability to localize numbers may be an attractive option for your business\.